-This current funding request is to incrementally build the curtain wall assuming five to ten miles every three to five years at an average cost of \$8M per mile escalated for inflation for the out years.
+The cost estimates below propose to incrementally build the curtain wall assuming five to ten miles every three to five years at an average cost of \$8M-\$10M per mile escalated for inflation for the out years.
 The final design of the full wall will be established at the end of the public planning process and may exceed the total miles recommended in the initial study.
-Additional project refinement and confirmation of the final extension of the South Miami-Dade Curtain Wall will be defined based on further model analyses and monitoring efforts throughout the construction of the 2.3-mile segment.
+Additional project refinement and confirmation of the final extension of the seepage wall will be defined based on further model analyses and monitoring efforts.

-Implementation Timing Amount Incremental Strategy Immediate Needs (FY22-FY25) \$75,000,000 Construction of 5-10 Miles Near Term (FY25-FY28) \$75,000,000 Construction of 5-10 Miles Intermediate Term (FY28-FY31) \$75,000,000 Construction of 5-10 Miles Long Term (FY31-FY34) \$75,000,000 Construction of 5-10 Miles
+Implementation Timing Amount Incremental Strategy Immediate Needs (FY22-FY25) \$75,000,000 Construction of 5-10 Miles Near Term (FY25-FY28) \$75,000,000 Construction of 5-10 Miles Intermediate Term (FY28-FY31) \$75,000,000 Construction of 5-10 Miles Long Term (FY31-FY34) \$75,000,000 Construction of 5-10 Miles Coot in 2020 dellans will be adjusted fo

-\Cost in 2020 dollars will be adjusted for future years, assuming 7.5 Miles
+Cost in 2020 dollars will be adjusted for future years, assuming 7.5 Miles